Emmvish/stable-infra/README.md

 # @emmvish/stable-request

-A production-grade TypeScript library for resilient API integrations, batch processing, and orchestrating complex workflows with deterministic error handling, type safety, and comprehensive observability.
+A production-grade TypeScript framework for resilient API integrations, batch processing, and orchestrating complex workflows with deterministic error handling, type safety, and comprehensive observability.

 ## Table of Contents